Dephosphorylation: Pathology

 Research has also suggested that modifications to dephosphorylation impact physiological processes implicated in Diabetes mellitus.
 The kinetics of dephosphorylation of insulin receptor substrate-1/2, Akt, and ERK1/2, phosphoproteins are shown to be involved in insulin receptor signaling, and in vitro models demonstrate that changes to dephosphorylation kinetics impact upstream and downstream insulin stimulation.

-Treatments
+Treatment

 Inhibition of proton pumps significantly decreases the acidity of the gastrointestinal tract, reducing the symptoms of acid-related diseases.
 The resulting change in pH decreases survival of the bacteria H.pylori, a major cause of peptic ulcer disease.
 Once the proton pump inhibitor eradicates this bacteria within the gut, reversing erosive reflux.

 Treating heart disease has improved with the use of drugs that inhibit AMPK via dephosphorylation.

 In the treatment of diabetes, sulfonylurea drugs are able to stimulate dephosphorylation of the glucose transporter GLUT4, decreasing insulin resistance and increasing and glucose utilization.

 Research applications

 Dephosphorylation can play a key role in molecular biology, particularly cloning using restriction enzymes.
 The cut ends of a vector may re-ligate during a ligation step due to phosphorylation.
 By using a desphosphorylating phosphatase, re-ligation can be avoided.
 Alkaline phosphatases, which remove the phosphate group present at the 5′ terminus of a DNA molecule, are often sourced naturally, most commonly from calf intestine, and are abbreviated as CIP.